COVID-19 Vaccine Information

 UNCSA employees, faculty and students are eligible to receive a COVID-19 vaccine now.
-The Pfizer vaccine is approved for ages 12 and older.
-The Moderna and Johnson & Johnson vaccine is approved for ages 18 and older.
+The Pfizer vaccine is approved for ages 5 and older.
+The Moderna and Johnson & Johnson vaccine are approved for ages 18 and older.
 Find a vaccine location.

 Find local vaccine providers near you

-Appointments are for vaccinations, some providers allow limited walk-ins.
+Appointments for vaccinations, some providers allow limited walk-ins.
 Area vaccine providers are:

 - The N.C.
 Department of Health and Human Services’ Find a Vaccine Location;